The Heart of the Muskegon community right on Muskegon Lake

 Downtown Muskegon is located in the city of Muskegon, a municipality of 38,500 people, in Muskegon County, which has a diverse population of 172,000.
 Muskegon is a proud part of West Michigan — an economically and socially vibrant region of 1.2 million people.

-Downtown Muskegon is located along the southern shore of Muskegon Lake from the end of Western Avenue on the west to Muskegon Avenue on the south, Ottawa Avenue on the east and the lakeshore on the north.
-An integral part of the Nelson Neighborhood, Downtown Muskegon includes the waterfront, Third Street, Lower Western Avenue and Pine Street districts.
+Downtown Muskegon is along the southern shore of Muskegon Lake from the end of Western Avenue on the west to Muskegon Avenue on the south, Ottawa Avenue on the east and the lakeshore on the north.
+An integral part of the Nelson Neighborhood, Downtown Muskegon includes the waterfront, Midtown, Lower Western Avenue and Pine Street districts.

 Downtown Muskegon envisions an attractive, vibrant and profitable downtown, teeming with positive economic, social and cultural activity 365 days-a-year.
 Downtown Muskegon’s Vision Statement is: